Community Basketball Club committed to developing basketball here in Milton Keynes

 Founded in September 2017, the Milton Keynes Basketball Foundation was set up with a clear Mission Statement, to offer local boys and girls the opportunity to play basketball at both community and elite levels and to make Milton Keynes a major basketball destination in the UK.

-2022 saw the launch of the Breakers Community Basketball League (CBL), our own intraclub league where our 6 basketball centres compete from U8 – U16, offering local, competitive basketball for our members without ever leaving Milton Keynes.
+The 2024/25 season will see the third season of the Breakers Community Basketball League (CBL), our own intraclub league where our 6 basketball centres compete from U8 – U19, offering local, competitive basketball for our members without ever leaving Milton Keynes.

 As well as our community participation programme, we offer a talent pathway for those wishing to play at a higher level.
-Our talent pathway starts with our U10 All Stars program, a mixed group of talented boys and girls who are invited to additional training sessions with our most senior coaches.
+Our talent pathway starts with our Development teams, a mixed group of our youngest and most talented boys and girls who are invited to additional training sessions with our most senior coaches.
 We then offer opportunities to play Junior National League, with teams at every age group from U12 to U18 for both boys and girls.

 For those who wish to combine their basketball with their education, in conjunction with the 5 Dimensions Trust, we offer a Sixth Form Basketball Academy at Shenley Brook End School for both male and female players.
-The academy is led by Breakers’ Head Coach Billy Beddow, assisted by ex-professional player Kai Williams.
+The academy is led by Breakers’ Head Coach Billy Beddow, assisted by fellow Breakers Coach Adam Digby.

 Students at the academy receive additional training (individual and team) as well as support services including strength & conditioning, video analysis and physiotherapy.
-The boys’ academy team also compete in the College Basketball League, becoming National Champions in only their second season.
+The boys’ academy team also compete in the College Basketball League, becoming National Champions in 2022/23 and National Runners-up in 2023/24.

-And for the season 2023/24, in conjunction with Bletchley College, we are opening a second Basketball Academy, headed up by MK Breakers star Mike New junior to cater for the increased demand.
+And for the season 2023/24, in conjunction with Bletchley College, we are opened a second Basketball Academy, headed up by MK Breakers star Mike New Jr to cater for the increased demand.

-As part of our efforts to make Milton Keynes a major basketball destination, 2022 saw the return of senior men’s basketball to Milton Keynes after the MK Lions (now London Lions) departed for the capital in 2012.
-The return of senior men’s basketball also coincided with Milton Keynes’ national recognition of City status.
+As part of our efforts to make Milton Keynes a major basketball destination, 2022 saw the return of senior men’s basketball to Milton Keynes coinciding with Milton Keynes’ national recognition of City status.

 To celebrate both of these events, we took the opportunity to rename ourselves as the MK Breakers Basketball Club, paying homage to the infamous Bletchley Codebreakers of WW2, just a stones throw from our current home venue, Bletchley Leisure Centre.